Recurring inspections with a full audit trail

 The safety round nobody can verify

 The inspection was done.
 But the paper form in the binder doesn't show who actually approved each step, or when.
-The auditor asks for proof.
+The safety manager asks for proof.
 You have a signature, but nothing more.

 The onboarding where IT forgot their part